 The turn is over.
 All performed actions are moved from the timeline to the discard pile.
 Actions in unresolved moments remain on the timeline.
 Any items on the timeline are moved back to the character zone.
 The reactive player becomes the new active player.
 The current active player becomes the reactive player.
 Any “until end of turn” effects end.

 With that, a new turn is ready to begin!

 Winning & Losing

-At the end of each step or sub-step of the turn, if your health points are ever equal to or less than 0, you lose the game.
+At the end of each step or sub-step of the turn, if your health points are ever less than or equal to zero, you lose the game.

 You win the game if all other players have lost the game.